 Builders and engineers

-Florence Casler (1869 – 1954) took over her husband’s plumbing business after he abandoned her to search for gold leaving her with 2 children to take care of.
+Florence Casler (1869 – 1954) took over her husband’s plumbing business after he abandoned her to search for gold leaving her with 2 children to care for.
 He passed away in 1912 and she became involved with building development in the fashion district of downtown LA.

-Marilyn Jorgenson Reece (1926 – 2004) was the first woman licensed as a civil engineer in California.
+Marilyn Jorgenson Reece (1926 – 2004) was the first woman civil engineer licensed in California.
 She helped build the freeways and the interchange of the 10 and 405 is named after her.
 Her husband and daughter were also civil engineers.

 Julia Morgan (1872 – 1957) graduated with a degree in civil engineering in 1894.
 She studied architecture in Paris and became the first female architect in Los Angeles.
 After the San Francisco earthquake, she oversaw much of the rebuilding.

 She worked with William Randolph Hearst to build the Examiner Building in Los Angeles and worked with him on Hearst Castle.
-Other buildings she designed included the Pasadena YMCA, Hollywood Studio Club, where aspiring actresses like Marilyn Monroe lived, and the Greek Theatre.
+Other buildings she designed included the Pasadena YMCA and the Hollywood Studio Club, where aspiring actresses like Marilyn Monroe lived, and the Greek Theatre.

-Maude N Bouldin (1893 – 1966) was the first female manager of the Hotel Figueroa during the 1920s and 30s.
-It was built by the YWCA as a safe haven for solo women travelers and was financed and managed by them.
+Maude N. Bouldin (1893 – 1966) was the first female manager of the Hotel Figueroa during the 1920s and 30s.
+The YWCA built and managed the hotel as a haven for solo women travelers.
 Maude also flew planes and raced cars and motorcycles.
 The hotel was the center for social clubs, political organizations, and women working in the creative arts.
 Its history is deeply rooted in the women’s movement.

-Florence Yoch (1890 – 1972) and Lucile Council – (1898 – 1964) designed the Women’s Athletic Club, which is no longer standing.
-They were a Lesbian couple who worked on design projects that included the art direction in films like Gone with the Wind.
+Florence Yoch (1890 – 1972) and Lucile Council – (1898 – 1964) designed the Women’s Athletic Club. (no longer standing) They were a Lesbian couple who worked on design projects that included the art direction in films like Gone with the Wind.

 A woman’s struggle to attain celebrity

-Horne then embarked on a successful nightclub career and in 1958 was the first Black woman nominated for a Tony Award.
+Horne then embarked on a successful nightclub career.
+In 1958 she became the first Black woman nominated for a Tony Award.
 She appeared in TV specials and television.
 On stage, she refused to perform for segregated audiences and in the 1940s sued restaurants for race discrimination.

 Newspaper woman

 Charlotta Spears Bass (1880 – 1969) grew up in the Jim Crow South but moved to Rhode Island and learned the newspaper business.
-She moved to Los Angeles and met a man who ran the newspaper The Owl.
+She moved to Los Angeles and met a man who ran The Owl newspaper.
 She worked for him and inherited his business when he died.
 The newspaper was later renamed The California Eagle.

 Bass organized women to vote after they earned the right in 1911.
-Her On the Sidewalk column brought attention to black issues of the day and by the mid-1930s she was well-regarded and her circulation was 30,000.
+Her On the Sidewalk column brought attention to the black issues of the day.
+By the mid-1930s she was well-regarded and her circulation was 30,000.

 After her 2nd husband died, she moved into activism and became the first African American woman to run for Vice President in 1952.
 The FBI monitored her activity thinking she was a security threat until she was in her 90s.